wavefrontHQ/docs/pages/doc/query_language_query_builder.md

 ---
 The Wavefront Query Builder makes Wavefront even more accessible to all users in your organization.
 The Query Builder is a layer on top of, not a replacement for, Wavefront Query Language.
 Almost all of the full power of the Wavefront Query Language is maintained for expert users though a few of the more advanced functions are only available in the full Wavefront Query Language (i.e non-Query Builder developed queries).
 These include functions such as aliasMetrics(), if(), retainSeries(), etc. For further information on these functions, see [Wavefront Query Language Quick Reference](query_language_reference).
 If you subsequently manually edit a query built by the Query Builder, that query can no longer be edited using the Query Builder.

 This topic describes how to enable and use the Query Builder.
-For a video overview, see [Introduction to the Query Builder](https://wavefront-1.wistia.com/medias/nbsabve6yg).
+For a video overview, see

+{% include video.html file="nbsabve6yg" %}

 ## Enabling Query Builder